Braga The North, Portugal Travel Guide

 Tasting Braga's regional specialties introduces an unique and relaxing culinary tradition.

 Your actions as a traveler directly influence the places you visit.
-Commit to practices that benefit Braga and its people.
+Commit to practices that benefit Braga and the local population.

 Choose independent shops, local restaurants, and Braga-based tour operators.
 Your spending directly benefits the community.

-Look for initiatives that allow you to engage with and support local communities authentically.
+Look for initiatives that let you engage with and support local communities authentically.

 If you possess an extended visit, consider dedicating some time to contribute to local causes or social projects.